rperrote/Modal/README.md

 * Build a modal customizable.
 * By default create text, image modal.
-* Your personalized with params .
+* You can customize it with parameters
 * Its possible to create different styles of the same modal and then choose one